Klauss-Preising/Rainbow/README.md

 # Rainbow
-Using long ints to create rainbow Box
+Using long ints to create rainbow Box <br />
-64 bit long ints
+64 bit long ints <br />
 Using each digit to determine the color